-High school diploma, a recognized equivalency diploma or passing an ability-to-benefit (ATB) test, qualification question naire and personal interview with Admissions.
+High school diploma, a recognized equivalency diploma, qualification questionnaire and personal interview with Admissions.

 Medical Billers and Coders play an important behind-the-scenes role in the healthcare system.
 They use the patient diagnosis and procedures and translate them into numeric code.
 They then complete and submit claims to insurance companies to speed up the payment for the professional services patients receive.
 By following policies, procedures and guidelines they assure consistent quality billing and coding.